 The growth each individual student makes over time is measured by performance on tests administered annually (reading and mathematics) in the elementary and middle schools (grades 3-8).
 Each student's performance will be compared to the previous year.
 If student performance increases by category (i.e. novice, apprentice, proficient, distinguished), credit will be earned.
-Each student's growth is projected for two years into the future and evaluated as to whether the student is "catching up" to become proficient within the projected timeframe, "keeping up" by staying proficient and distinguished, or "moving up" from proficient to distinguished.

 Each student's growth is assigned points on the basis of a value table.
-See the draft Growth Value Table below.
+See the Growth Value Table below.
 The value table includes recognition of growth with low and high bands of the lowest performance levels of Novice and Apprentice.
 If students move up within a performance level or to a higher performance level, positive values are earned.
-If the student slides backward in performance, a negative value is placed into the calculationno credit is earned.
+If the student slides backward in performance, no credit is earned.
 The individual student data are aggregated to the school, district and state levels as a Growth Index score.
 The Growth Index score is calculated by summing the Growth Value Table points for each student and dividing by the number of students.